 At the opening Checinska and McMillan presented a collaborative performance titled BACK A YARD, based on the stories, music, style, dress and objects that feature in their exhibitions.

 Both Checinska and McMillan are British born of Caribbean migrant heritage and conceptually, their work converges around the aesthetics of the Post War migrant narratives through the material culture of the public and private domains: the dressed body and the adorned domestic interior.
 In their collaborative performance, the artists unpack themes of resistance through style, fashion and dress; and explore how self-respect and respect for others was expressed through aspirations in consumer culture.

 17 August 2016, 18h00

 Public walkabout of THE FRONT ROOM ‘INNA JOBURG’ and THE ARRIVANTS exhibitions with Michael McMillan

 FADA Film: Screening of the BBC4 documentary video, Tales from the Front Room, followed by discussion with Michael McMillan

-All events will take place at the FADA Gallery
+All events will took place at the FADA Gallery

 About Michael McMillan